-- Accessible alerting systems for smoke/fire/CO2 for individuals with sensory impairments. - Widened doorways, landings, and hallways. - Handrails that are considered a structural home modification. - An additional doorway needed to ensure the safe egress of the participant during emergencies, when a variance is approved by the ODP Regional Office. - Swing clear and expandable offset door hinges. - Flush entries and leveled thresholds. - Replacement of glass window panes with a shatterproof or break resistant material for participants with behavioral issues as noted in the participant's service plan. - Slip resistant flooring. - Kitchen counter, major appliance, sink and other cabinet modifications. - Modifications to existing bathrooms for bathing, showering, toileting and personal care needs. - Bedroom modifications of bed, wardrobe, desks, shelving, and dressers. - Workroom modifications to desks and other working areas. - Modifications needed to accommodate a participant's special sensitivity to sound, light or other environmental conditions.
+- Accessible alerting systems for smoke/fire/CO2 for individuals with sensory impairments. - Widened doorways, landings, and hallways. - An additional doorway needed to ensure the safe egress of the participant during emergencies, when a variance is approved by the ODP Regional Office. - Swing clear and expandable offset door hinges. - Flush entries and leveled thresholds. - Replacement of glass window panes with a shatterproof or break resistant material for participants with behavioral issues as noted in the participant's service plan. - · Slip resistant flooring. - Kitchen counter, major appliance, sink and other cabinet modifications. - Modifications to existing bathrooms for bathing, showering, toileting and personal care needs. - Bedroom modifications of bed, wardrobe, desks, shelving, and dressers. - Workroom modifications to desks and other working areas. - Modifications needed to accommodate a participant's special sensitivity to sound, light or other environmental conditions.